Air Monitoring, Measuring, and Emissions Research

 - Black Carbon Monitor: A low-maintenance, low-power and high time resolution black carbon (BC) instrument is under development that can provide continuous measurements in a variety of environments.
 Black carbon, a component of particulate matter, is of interest as an indicator of combustion emissions and is a short-lived climate forcer.

-- Wildfires: A unique instrument system and method for sampling and quantifying emissions from wildfires and open area burns such as agricultural field burning and wild prescribed burns is being tested.
+- Wildland fires: A unique instrument system and method for sampling and quantifying emissions from wildland fires and open area burns such as prescribed agricultural field burning is being deployed for hard-to-sample, lofted plumes.
 Researchers use a helium-filled balloon to lift instruments into the smoke plumes.
 Field sampling of burns and large-scale laboratory burn simulations are conducted to determine emission factors.
-Called the Aerostat, the device can measure and sample a broad variety of compounds including carbon monoxide, carbon dioxide, fine particulate matter, black/brown carbon, elemental organic carbon, semi-volatile organics and volatile organics.
+Called the Aerostat/Flyer, the device can measure and sample a broad variety of compounds including carbon monoxide, carbon dioxide, fine particulate matter, black/brown carbon, elemental organic carbon, semi-volatile organics and volatile organics.

 - Sensor Evaluations: A growing number of air sensors for monitoring air quality are being made commercially available, encouraging more widespread use by individuals, citizen groups, researchers and regulatory officials.
 EPA is supporting the advancement of air sensor technology by evaluating devices in the laboratory and in field studies.
 The goals of these evaluations are: